How to Solve Chlorine Lock and Chlorine Demand

 Other Contributing Factors

-Apart from the time of year, it is crucial to treat your pool continuously.
+• Improper pool maintenance: It is crucial to treat your pool continuously.
 If a pool is not constantly maintained, the water becomes stagnant.
 Stagnant water hoards organic matter, such as dirt, debris, and leaves, which will consume your water’s chlorine.

 How to Diagnose Chlorine Demand